 Get to know you games are activities that help members of groups quickly learn more about each other.
-For example, twenty questions, would you rather, show and tell, and this or that.
-The purpose of these games is to make it easier to share personal information and form relationships.
+For example, you can play twenty questions, would you rather, show and tell, and this or that.
+The purpose of these games is to make it easier to share personal information and form relationships with someone.

 This article includes:

-- get to know you games for work
+- getting to know you games for adults

 Here we go!